Philadelphia police search for motive in a shooting believed to have left 5 dead and 2 children injured

 How the shooting unfolded

-At around 8:30 p.m.
-Monday, police officers were flagged down in the area where the shooting began, and officers discovered multiple gunshot victims, she said.
+Police officers were flagged down in the area where the shooting began around 8:30 p.m.
+Monday, Outlaw said, and discovered multiple gunshot victims.

 “As they were scooping up victims and preparing them for transport to the hospital, they also heard multiple gunshots up the street,” Outlaw said.